person-performing-heart-hand-gesture

 You could, and you get to.
 You have the freedom to improve your life!

-There are those who celebrate the freedom to help themselves in a healthy way.
+Some people celebrate the freedom to help themselves in a healthy way.
 This freedom helps humanity mature and reach the stage of adolescence in its development.

 Yes, adolescence.
 Not adulthood.
 There is still something missing.

-I’ve been ecstatic, joyful, happy, grateful, excited, hopeful, ambitious, and thankful.
+I’ve been ecstatic, joyful, happy, grateful, excited, hopeful, ambitious, forgiving, and thankful.
 I’ve rewarded myself and reached out to anyone that could help.
 I’ve communicated with those that love me, and I’m learning to love and accept myself.

 Healthy Type of Freedom #2: The Freedom to Help Others